afloresep/afloresep.github.io/_pages/coursework.md

 More posts on related concepts and applications will be added soon as I continue to expand my research.

 ## Computer Vision
 I will be documenting my progress in **HS2024 - Computer Vision**, a course offered by Universität Bern, which covers key concepts in CV.
-My notes dive into various topics that form the backbone of the field:
+My notes dive into various topics that form the backbone of the field.
+These notes will form a comprehensive resource for anyone interested in the technical foundations and applications of computer vision.
 #### Image Formation
 1. **[Projection Models](https://afloresep.github.io/computer-vision/Projection-Models/):**
    This post provides a detailed explanation of camera models and the mathematics behind projecting 3D objects onto 2D images.
 It covers the essentials of camera calibration, perspective projection, and the pinhole camera model.